Tinnitus

 In the case of subjective tinnitus, noise-induced hearing loss and age-related hearing loss are the most common causes of tinnitus.
 Sensorineural hearing loss damages the hair cells of the inner ear, which do not regenerate.

-Other causes of tinnitus include blockage in the ear canal from earwax or problems with the bones of the ear.
+Other causes include blockage in the ear canal from earwax or problems with the bones of the ear.
 Certain classes of drugs, such as medication used in chemotherapy or antibiotics such as aminoglycosides, may cause damage to inner ear hair cells, leading to tinnitus.
 In the rare instances of objective tinnitus, medical conditions related to the cardiovascular system are the culprit.

 In terms of treatment, in the case of objective tinnitus, treating the related medical conditions, such as lowering one’s blood pressure with medication, may, in effect, cease tinnitus symptoms.
-However, for most tinnitus cases, there are solutions to manage the symptoms.
+However, for most cases, there are solutions to manage the symptoms.

 Find a Location